Nmap + Zenmap

 FAQ

-A: Nmap is the command-line version of the software, while Zenmap is the graphical user interface.
+Nmap is the command-line version of the network scanner, while Zenmap is the graphical user interface (GUI) for Nmap.

 What is Nmap + Zenmap?